yiqiyaoba/yaoqi.github.io/_posts/2019-11-24-FSL/2019-11-23-Dynamiv Few-shot Visual Learning without Forgetting.md

 > CVPR2018-paper.
 >
-> The human visual system has the remarkably ability to be able to effortlessly learn novel concepts from only a few examples.
-Mimicking the same behavior on machine learning vision systems is an interesting and very challenging research problem with many practical advantages on real world vision applications.
-In this context, the goal of our work is to devise a few-shot visual learning system that
-> during test time it will be able to efﬁciently learn novel cat- egories from only a few training data while at the same time it will not forget the initial categories on which it was trained (here called base categories).
+> The goal of this work is to devise a few-shot visual learning system that during test time it will be able to efﬁciently learn novel categories from only a few training data while at the same time it will not forget the initial categories on which it was trained (here called base categories).